MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Purchase Dynamics 365 Customer Voice for customers in US Government Community Cloud

+For a Dynamics 365 enterprise licensed tenant in US Government Community Cloud (GCC), 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 1,000 responses per month.
+The license name to purchase additional responses is **Dynamics 365 Customer Voice Add-On for GCC**.

+For an organization in GCC without a Dynamics 365 enterprise license, you must first purchase at least one **Dynamics 365 Customer Voice for GCC** license.
+The **Dynamics 365 Customer Voice for GCC** license includes 2,000 responses per month.
+If the responses included with the license are exhausted, you can purchase additional responses in bundles of $100 for 1,000 responses per month.
+You must also purchase the free **Dynamics 365 Customer Voice USL for GCC** license equal to the number of users who need access to Dynamics 365 Customer Voice.

-You must work with the Microsoft account team or a qualified partner to place an order for Dynamics 365 Customer Voice for customers in US Government Community Cloud.
+To purchase Dynamics 365 Customer Voice for customers in GCC, you must work with the Microsoft account team or a qualified partner to place an order.

+> [!NOTE]
+> Dynamics 365 Customer Voice is not available for trial in GCC.

 ### See also